fission/fission.io/content/en/docs/usage/observability/prometheus.md

 kubectl --namespace monitoring port-forward svc/prometheus-grafana 3000:80
 ```

-The Grafana can be now accessed on <http://localhost:3000>.
+Grafana dashboard can be now accessed on <http://localhost:3000>.

 To log in to the Grafana dashboard, enter `admin` in the `username` field.